 We know that you need to know what is going on to get the most out of worship - so we tell people when we'd like them to stand or sit, we tell you what is coming next and

 we don't assume you know the words of the Lord's prayer off by heart.
-We project the words you need onto a screen so that you don't have to keep flipping through
+And if you should happen to get the words wrong no-one will mind; probably no-one will even notice!

-Meeting in a school means we don't have an organ - our worship music is led either by a group using voices, guitar and flute or by recorded backing tracks.
+Meeting in a school means we don't have an organ - our worship music is led either by a group using voices, guitar and flute or, more often, by recorded backing tracks.
 Many

 of the songs